Why won't my cat drink water?

 If you're concerned about your cat's water intake, there are several steps you can take to encourage them to drink more water.

-- Provide fresh water: Cats prefer fresh, clean water, so make sure you change their water bowl regularly and keep it filled with fresh water.
+- Provide fresh water: Cats prefer fresh, clean water, so make sure you refresh their water bowl regularly and keep it filled with fresh water.

-- Consider the type of water: If your cat is hesitant to drink tap water, try offering filtered or bottled water to see if they prefer it.
+- Consider the type of water: If your cat is reluctant to drink tap water, try offering filtered or bottled water to see if they prefer it.

 - Multiple Water Stations: Place multiple water bowls throughout your home in different locations to give your cat options for drinking water.